Aytakin Mammadov

 Aytakin Israel oglu Mammadov (Aytəkin Məmmədov) (29 May 1967, Gadabay, Azerbaijan SSR – December 1991, Goygol, Azerbaijan Republic) — was the military serviceman of Azerbaijan Armed Forces, warrior during the First Nagorno-Karabakh War and National Hero of Azerbaijan.

 Early life and education

 Mammadov was born on 29 May 1967 in Gadabay, Azerbaijan SSR.
 In 1984, he completed his secondary education.
 He had served in the Soviet Army during 1985–1987.

 First Nagorno-Karabakh War

 Mammadov had entered Ministry of Internal Affairs (Azerbaijan) Special Forces in 1991 and was sent to Goygol against Armenian troops.

-On December, 1991, he was killed in one of the battles around Goygol District.
+In December 1991, he was killed in one of the battles around Goygol District.

 Honors

 Aytakin Israel oglu Mammadov was posthumously awarded the title of the "National Hero of Azerbaijan" by Presidential Decree No. 264 dated 8 October 1992.

 He was buried at the Gokeli village cemetery.